|

 CHANTALE:

-English form of French Chantal,
+English variant spelling of French Chantal,

 meaning "stony place."

-(Chanté): English name derived from the French word for
+CHANTÉ: English name derived from the French word for

 "sung."